Configure custom hierarchy levels in your plan

 3. Once you’ve configured your level, select Save changes.

-In order to see custom hierarchy level relationships in Jira Software issues, you must add the Parent field to your issues.
+In order to see custom hierarchy level relationships in Jira issues, you must add the Parent field to your issues.

-Learn how to add custom fields to your issues in Jira
+See how to add custom fields to your issues in Jira